 Select Wines

 The 2017 Hayfork Cabernet Sauvignon, Lewelling Ranch was blended with 4% Petit Verdot and aged for 20 months in 3/4 new French oak.
 The wine is deep ruby in color.
 Initially immediately upon opening, aromas show of cocoa powder and mocha, toasted cedar, white pepper and dark plum.
 There is a ‘deepness’ to the bouquet but also an elegance.
-Opens up beautifully given time, showcasing the rich fruit – briary and brambly along with aromas of sweaty leather gloves.
+Opens up beautifully given time, showcasing the rich fruit; it is briary and brambly along with aromas of sweaty leather gloves.
 Showcases plenty of depth and ripeness on the palate with flavors of dark cherry and blueberry.
 Juicy with good acidity.
-Offers a framework of fine tannins with a light to moderate grip on the finish lingering with some darker spices including cedar.
+Offers a framework of rounded tannins with a light to moderate grip on the finish lingering with some darker spices including cedar.
 Drinks very well in its youth.
 It was nice to try this wine nearly 10 years after our last tasting.

 The 2017 Hayfork Field Select Cabernet Sauvignon, (also from the Lewelling Ranch) is a blend of 90% Cabernet Sauvignon and 10% Petit Verdot.
 The wine was aged 20 months in 100% new French oak; it is very dark in the glass.
 Immediately offers a ripe yet elegant bouquet that is focused more on the richness of the fruit rather than secondary aromas.
 Ripe blackberry, with a chalky-like dustiness to the aromatics – one can almost picture being tangled up in blackberry patch, picking ripe berries on a hot dusty day.
 Also, some notes of cigar smoke and mocha.
 Riveting.
-On the palate: a mouthful of fruit with intensity – including flavors of boysenberry, blackberry and dark cherry.
+On the palate: a mouthful of fruit with intensity including flavors of boysenberry, blackberry and dark cherry.
 Well integrated somewhat earthy tannins are moderate in their textural feel.
 Very limited production, only 80 cases.
 Somewhat Bevan-esque in its hedonism 🙂 A lovely wine.

 —

 Haley and Erik chose the name “Hayfork” for a variety of reasons – and it has several related meanings.
 It is a play on Haley’s name and is also a reference to the tiny town of Hayfork in the Trinity mountains of Northern California where over the years, the family has spent quite a bit of time fishing and relaxing.
 Located about a 4.5-hour drive north of St. Helena (closer to Redding than Eureka) the town is home to a population of around 2,400 residents.
-The first westerner to pass through what is now Hayfork was explorer and trapper Jedediah Smith in 1828.
-The town’s name was chosen due to the nearby hay fields – this part of Trinity County is home to a number of ranches and various agriculture.
-Well spread out over several miles, there is no ‘center’ of town that one would expect to find with a gold rush era settled community.

 About a 15-minute drive away is Bridge Gulch, site of the Bridge Gulch Massacre in which over 150 native Americans (Wintu) were killed in a raid in 1852, only a year after the town was founded.
 Over the years the town has been home to gold miners (there are still numerous mining claims in the vicinity) and those working in the logging industry.
-Hayfork Creek (which passes through town) is known for its river rafting, appealing to experienced white water enthusiasts.
+Hayfork Creek (which passes through town) is known for its river rafting, appealing to experienced white-water enthusiasts.

 Hayfork, California